Skip to content

 • treating your neighbours with consideration and respect

-• keeping your home clean and maintained and reporting any repairs to us immediately
+• keeping your home clean and maintained, and reporting any repairs to us immediately

 Repairs

-We’re responsible for the structure of your property, communal areas and any fixtures and fittings we supplied.
+We’re responsible for the structure of your property, communal areas, and any fixtures and fittings we supplied.
 For example, we’ll look after:

-• communal areas, like entrances or lifts
+• communal areas such as entrances or lifts

-• roofs, gutters and drains
+• roofs, gutters, and drains

 • keeping your home secure and weatherproof